ComPAIR Instructor Guide

 What can I use it for?

-• Seeing how students compare and offer feedback on pairs of their peers’ work
+• Seeing how students compare—and offer feedback on—pairs of their peers’ work

-This tool guide was last reviewed in August 2022 with version 1.2.7 of ComPAIR.
+This tool guide was last reviewed in October 2024 with version 1.3.1 of ComPAIR.

-How are other faculty using ComPAIR?
+How are others at UBC using ComPAIR?

 Tiffany Potter uses ComPAIR to promote critical thinking skills in English